-Meet the ethical food innovators who took it upon themselves to change how we eat, drink and shop in 2017.
+Meet the ethical food innovators who are taking it upon themselves to change how we eat, drink and shop.

 UK’s first ultra-sustainable cocktail bar lands in London